ris2021/CRISS/README.md

-<h1 color=red>Migration to Github is in progress and will take a while, please wait for the completion!</h1>

 <h1>CRISS CP/M Project</h1>

 The first DIY full-featured computer supporting VGA, Mouse, Pronter, Ethernet, RTC, GPIO with CP/M OS and Z80 compatible instuction set!
 No kits and pre-assebled boards, DIP components only, clear design and standard Atmel AVR ATMEGA and ATTINY MCUs only!